ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

     As an aside, this may also be a call for building NLU-benchmarks for low-resource corpora.
     If you're working on something related, I'm interested to help so feel free to reach out!

 - <b style="font-variant:small-caps;">Data gap: </b>**Tagalog is still underrepresented in most LLM training corpora**.
     Training an LLM requires a large *data mixture*.
-Some datasets in this mixture may include CommonCrawl, The Pile, C4, and Wikipedia among others.
-Unfortunately, Tagalog is severely underrepresented in these datasets, even in multilingual LMs.
-For example,
+Datasets in this mixture may include [CommonCrawl](https://commoncrawl.org/), [The Pile](https://pile.eleuther.ai/), [C4](https://github.com/google-research/text-to-text-transfer-transformer#c4), and Wikipedia among many others.
+Most of these datasets are heavily Anglocentric.
+For example, the [Pile](https://pile.eleuther.ai/) dataset is English-only while CommonCrawl is dominated by western languages (Tagalog is at a mere $$0.0073\%$$).

+    Unfortunately, Tagalog is underrepresented even in multilingual LMs.
+    For example, the XGLM language model ([Lin et al., 2022](#lin2022xglm)) was only trained on 2.3k tokens of Tagalog data whereas the <span style="font-variant:small-caps;">Bloom</span> language model ([Scao et al., 2022](#scao2022bloom)) doesn't contain any Tagalog text at all.
+There's still a long way to go.

 <!--